moficodes/restful-go-api/rest-api-database/Readme.md

 We have a database init script that can setup some tables and some initial data.

 You can either run the sql queries using some tool like [Dbeaver](https://dbeaver.io/) or [DataGrip](https://www.jetbrains.com/datagrip/).
 If you have any Jet Brains producs like Goland or Intellij you already have a database tool built in.
-You can also use command line tool `psql`
+You can also use command line tool `psql`.

 If using `psql` you can run the following command to load the data.